 14. Unoccupied - Member not present on Club grounds.

 a.
-A warning by the Camping Committee Chairperson(s), verbal or in writing.
+A warning by the Chairperson, Club Staff or Board Member, verbal or in writing.

 Please Contact a Camping Committee Chairperson(s) for more information.

 Please Check the Club Website and Camper Sign In Station for the most up to date info.